Port of Galveston: History

 The Intracoastal Canal opened in 1933.

 For several years in the 1990s, port officials attempted to lure modern cruise ships to Galveston.
 Their efforts paid off in 2000.
 On September 30, the Carnival Cruise Lines ship Celebration debarked from the port of Galveston.
 The 722 ft long Celebration, and other ships based in Galveston in the first few years, were small and older.
 Over the next 16 years, the port invested more than $85 million to build and improve facilities to accommodate these ships.
 Princess declined to sail from Galveston after the 2007 season.

 Hurricane Ike hit the Texas Gulf Coast in 2008, causing major damage to the port.
 The cruise terminals were closed for several months, forcing Carnival to use the Bayport Cruise Terminal temporarily.

 At Carnival's behest, the port embarked on major improvements to Terminal 1 in 2010.
 The terminal was expanded to provide more seating, restrooms, and security screening stations.
 In 2011, Carnival added a second year-round ship in Galveston, the Carnival Triumph, increasing their capacity by 40%.
 The following year, Carnival transferred the Carnival Magic, to Galveston, marking the first time that a cruise line had based its newest ship at this port.
-Both Princess Cruise Lines and Disney Cruise Lines stationed ships in Galveston for the winter season in 2012–2013.
+Both Princess Cruises and Disney Cruise Line stationed ships in Galveston for the winter season in 2012–2013.
 From 2014 to 2015, the cruise business expanded substantially, adding an additional 400,000 passengers.

 To lure larger ships, carrying up to 5,000 passengers, the port renovated and expanded Terminal 2.
 A new building was constructed on the foundations of an 80-year-old silo and then connected to the original Terminal 2.
-The port's contract with Royal Caribbean Cruise Lines specified that the work would be completed before the Liberty of the Seas was repositioned to Galveston.
+The port's contract with Royal Caribbean International specified that the work would be completed before the Liberty of the Seas was repositioned to Galveston.
 Both Royal Caribbean and Carnival expressed public displeasure when the project was delayed multiple times.
 One delay was due to a redesign required when engineers discovered the work area had sandier soil than expected and would thus require a more sturdy foundation.
 The construction area was thought to be the location of a sunk Texas Navy warship, requiring archaeological analysis before construction could begin.

 In 2021, the Port announced that a third cruise terminal would be built and Terminal 3 would exclusively serve Royal Caribbean's Oasis-class Allure of the Seas starting in November 2022, which at the time of announcement was the third-largest cruise ship in the world.

 Later also the passenger port of Galveston is prepared to welcome the arrival of Norwegian Prima (cruise ship from Norwegian Cruise Line), because Norwegian Prima will begin sail in Atlantic Caribbean route begin October 2022 departing from Galveston.